EdgardYayo/EdgardYayo/README.md

 👨‍💻
-◈💻Full Stack Web Developer passionate by JavaScript code and development apps in React, I'm also a Agronomy Biotech Engineer ◈💻I've made over 3 full stack projects with the PERN Stack and I have more than 1000 hours of experience in JavasScript, React, Redux, CSS, Material UI, Tailwind, HTML, Express and Sequelize
+-◈💻Full Stack Web Developer passionate by JavaScript code and development apps in React, I'm also a Agronomy Biotech Engineer -◈💻I've made over 3 full stack projects with the PERN Stack and I have more than 1000 hours of experience in JavasScript, React, Redux, CSS, Material UI, Tailwind, HTML, Express and Sequelize
-◈💻Some of my bests Qualities are: Passionate, Hardworking, Enthusiastic, Empatic, Friendly, Great Team Worker and Eager to learn more are words that describe me
+-◈💻Some of my bests Qualities are: Passionate, Hardworking, Enthusiastic, Empatic, Friendly, Great Team Worker and Eager to learn more are words that describe me
-◈💻I also have Good understanding of SQL, Python, Typescript and Managment of Apis ◈💻I have Experience in Front End, Back End and Data Bases.
+-◈💻I also have Good understanding of SQL, Python, Typescript and Managment of Apis -◈💻I have Experience in Front End, Back End and Data Bases.

 - 🔭 I’m currently working on the project of create a group of developers for working as a freelancers